Howard Goorney

-Howard Jacob Goorney (11 May 1921 – 29 March 2007) was a British actor who starred in such programmes as Only Fools and Horses.
+Howard Jacob Goorney (11 May 1921 – 29 March 2007) was a British actor who starred in programmes including Only Fools and Horses.

-He was one of the founding members of Joan Littlewood's Theatre Workshop and wrote The Theatre Workshop Story, published by Methuen – a definitive account of the company's early years, including their move to the Theatre Royal Stratford East.
+He was a founding member of Joan Littlewood's Theatre Workshop and wrote The Theatre Workshop Story, about the company's early years, including its move to the Theatre Royal Stratford East.

-He is also known for numerous theatre roles, including Bill Bryden's The Mysteries and Lark Rise to Candleford at the National Theatre in the 1970s and 1980s.
+His theatre roles include Bill Bryden's The Mysteries and Lark Rise to Candleford at the National Theatre in the 1970s and 1980s.